Call Centre Workforce Planning Using Erlang C in R language

 Share this content

 We all hate the experience of calling a service provider and being placed on hold for a very long time.
-Organisations that take their level of service seriously plan their call centres.
-Good planning ensures that waiting times for customers are within acceptable limits.
+Organisations that take their service levels seriously plan their call centres.
+Good planning ensures that customer waiting times remain within acceptable limits.
 Having said this, making people wait for something can, in some instances, increase perceived value.
 This article shows how to implement call centre workforce planning with the R language.

 Contact centre workforce planning involves an exciting mix of rational production management and the soft skills of providing service with a smile.
 The mathematics of managing a call centre ensures customers have a great experience by limiting waiting times.